-In school, students have been learning about the world of work-what it takes to get a job, the different ways people can be paid, what to look for in a job offer, and why some people choose to become their own boss as an entrepreneur.
-They have also learned about taxes people pay, including those that are withheld from a paycheck.
+In school, students have been learning about the world of work-what it takes to get a job, the different ways people can be paid, and what to look for in a job offer.
 These are all topics that should help them seek meaningful employment now and in the future.
-Family members play important roles as young people look for their first jobs, weigh job offers, and decide on a career path.
-No matter what direction your child is headed, an open and honest conversation about their future is beneficial.
+Family members play important roles as young people look for their first jobs, weigh job offers, and decide on a career.
+No matter what direction your child is headed, an open and honest conversation about his or her future is beneficial.